ORIGINAL RESEARCH article

 ANN Ensemble Model

 The robustness and reliability of an ANN can be significantly improved by combining several ANNs into an ANN ensemble model (Sharkey, 1999; Linares-Rodriguez et al., 2013).
 The construction of an ANN ensemble is done in two main steps.
 First, the individual members of the model are created (as described above in section “Multi-Layered Perceptron”).
 Second, the combination of the outputs of these members is averaged to obtain the unique ensemble output.
 Thus, for each neural network [NO, PO, Si(OH)4, AT, CT, pHT], the ten best topologies were chosen according to their statistics (as defined in section “Validation Statistics Metrics”).
-The final output of each neural network ensemble model (ANN-E) corresponds to the mean of the outputs of these ten best ANNs.
+The final output of each neural network ensemble model (ANN-E) corresponds to the mean of the outputs of these ten best ANNs (if falling less than a standard deviation from the mean).
 Additionally, the best topology (ANN-1) among the ten best was also selected to compare between a one ANN structure and a neural network ensemble.

 Based on the CANYON networks (Sauzède et al., 2017) principle, the CANYON-MED neural networks corresponding to neural-network ensemble models (ANN-E) (as described in “ANN Ensemble Model”) were developed.
-Similarly to the work by Sauzède et al. (2017), the chosen input variables for the networks are in situ measurements of pressure, temperature, salinity (water mass characteristics), and oxygen together with geolocation (latitude and longitude), date of sampling (day of year or day, representing the seasonality of processes) and year of sampling (representing global trends linked to anthropogenic changes).
-Compared to the CANYON networks, where the year is an input only for pHT and CT, it has been chosen as an input for the six CANYON-MED networks [i.e., NO, PO, Si(OH)4, AT, CT, and pHT].
-This change, namely the addition of the year for each network, was based on the long-term increases in deep nutrients observed in the western basin by Béthoux et al. (1998, 2002), as well as the increases in temperature and salinity in the deep Mediterranean Sea over the past 40 years (Borghini et al., 2014) which demonstrate the need of a temporal component in CANYON-MED networks.
+Similarly to the work by Sauzède et al. (2017), the chosen input variables for the networks are in situ measurements of pressure, temperature, salinity (water mass characteristics), and oxygen together with geolocation (latitude and longitude) and date of sampling.
+Compared to the CANYON networks, where the year is an input only for pHT and CT, the decimal year has been chosen as an input for the six CANYON-MED networks [i.e., NO, PO, Si(OH)4, AT, CT, and pHT].
+This change, namely the transformation from day of year and year to decimal year for each network, was based on the long-term increases in deep nutrients observed in the western basin by Béthoux et al. (1998, 2002), as well as the increases in temperature and salinity in the deep Mediterranean Sea over the past 40 years (Borghini et al., 2014) which demonstrate the need of a temporal component in CANYON-MED networks.

 According to the work by Sauzède et al. (2017), the pressure input was transformed according to the combination of a linear and a logistic curve to limit the degrees of freedom of the ANN in deep waters and to account for the large range of pressure values (from the surface to 4000 m depth) and a non-homogeneous distribution of data within this range: